Lincoln Financial Group® privacy practices notice

 Information we may collect and use

 - Information from you: When you submit your application or other forms, you give us information such as your name, address, Social Security number; and your financial, health, and employment history.
 We may also collect voice recordings or biometric data for use in accordance with applicable law.

-- Information about your transactions: We maintain information about your transactions with us, such as the products you buy from us; the amount you paid for those products; your account balances; and your payment and claims history.
+- Information about your transactions: We maintain information about your transactions with us, such as the products you buy from us; the amount you paid for those products; your account balances; payment details; and your payment and claims history.

 How we use your personal information

-Security of information
+Security of Information

 Your rights regarding your personal information

 Basis for adverse underwriting decision: You may ask in writing for the specific reasons for an adverse underwriting decision.
 An adverse underwriting decision is where we decline your application for insurance, offer to insure you at a higher than standard rate, or terminate your coverage.

 Your state may provide for additional privacy protections under applicable laws.
 We will protect your information in accordance with these additional protections.